latorreandrea/Besige-/README.md

 2. Create a new Heroku app

-3. Set the buildbacks to Puthon and NodeJS in that order
+3. Set the buildbacks to Python and NodeJS in that order

 4. Link the Heroku app to repository